sybrew/the-seo-framework/readme.txt

 		* When another SEO plugin is active, and you activate a plugin, now a persistent notice is outputted to warn that you shouldn't mix SEO plugins.
 			* This notice is shown at most 3 times, to admins that can activate plugins, on the edit, edit-tags, plugins, dashboard, or The SEO Framework settings screens.
 			* This notice will clear when you deactivate a plugin, or when it has been shown 3 times.
+		* Breadcrumbs of TSF are no longer disabled on WooCommerce product pages.
+This is because our new script ID can no longer conflict at Google.
+			* WooCommerce apparently also made changes to prevent the likelihood for conflicts.
 	* **Accessibility:**
 		* The Custom Post Type Archive selector now better conveys that it's not an option.
 		* When resetting the SEO Settings, a clearer change-notice is sent.